 Music Player “Heat Wave” – 1963

 The song’s full title is actually “(Love is Like a) Heat Wave,” with lyrics about teen love describing a young girl’s heart burning with desire — “like a heat wave.”
 As Martha and her ladies ask in the singing: “Has high blood pressure got a hold on me, or is this the way love’s supposed to be?”
 Their answer: “Can’t explain it, don’t understand it, ain’t never felt like this before.”
 But in 1963, the power of this song was not in its lyrics.
 Rather, this tune aroused its listeners with buoyant hand-clapping, an unyielding drum beat, and pure musical drive.
 Its “message” was its energy and its vibrancy.
 “Heat Wave” offered its coming-of-age charges pure possibility.
 To them, the song’s optimistic musical assessment suggested wide-open horizons with few limitations – especially in those more innocent, pre-JFK-assassination days of September 1963.
-It was not unlike a song of another era – “In the Mood” by Glenn Miller in 1939-40 – a tune that despite hard times also captured a certain kind of energy and optimism then in the air.

 A 45 rpm of Martha & The Vandellas’ ‘Heat Wave’ on the Gordy label from Motown, 1963.